droryair/AuthentiCal/README.md

 ________________________________________________________________

--:arrow_forward: how to run:
+:arrow_forward: how to run:

 - start the three servers in different terminals: user-server, auth-server, calc-server.
 - send two requests to the user-server:
  1. GET request to: http://localhost:3000/login , with body (JSON).
    - the body needs to include: "userName" ,  "password".
      - userName: "username1"
      - password: "password1234".
    - the app will check if the user exists, and if so- will print your token.
   - copy the token you received.

  2. GET request to: http://localhost:3000/calc , with headers and body (JSON).
    - the headers needs to include: "token".
      - token: paste from the previous sesponse.
    - the body needs to include:"number1" , "number2" , "action".